kstenerud/dogma/dogma_v1.md

 * `sinteger`
 * `sintegers`

-Custom types may be invented (or further invariants defined) when the standard types are insufficient (such as in the [unicode function](#unicode-function)), provided their textual representation doesn't cause ambiguities with the KBNF document encoding.
+Custom types may be invented (or further invariants defined) when the standard types are insufficient (such as in the [unicode function](#unicode-function)), provided their textual representation doesn't cause ambiguities with the Dogma document encoding.

 #### Parameter and Return Type Alternatives